 What Is the Difference Between a Local SIM Card and a Regular SIM Card?

-The difference between a local SIM card and your regular SIM on your phone is that, with a local SIM, you will have a local number.
+The difference between a local SIM card and your regular SIM on your phone is that, with a local carrier, you will have a local number.
 This means that friends and family trying to reach you will have to text you on your local number.

 For example, let’s say you go to Berlin, Germany and you get a local Vodafone SIM card.
 Your phone number will begin with “49,” which is the country code.
 It’s a great option for texting within the city, but not such a great option for contacting mom.